Teuton2015/RepData_PeerAssessment1/PA1_template.md

 The strategy used is to remplace each NA value by the mean of the steps attribute.

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in:
+3. To create a new dataset that is equal to the original dataset but with the missing data filled in:

 ```r
 # Replace the NAs by the means